 Dental fillings are used to repair teeth and treat tooth decay.
-Usually, either amalgam (‘silver’) or tooth-coloured fillings are used.
-Modern amalgam fillings are long-lasting, cheap and safe for most people.
-However, suitable alternatives are recommended for use during pregnancy, breastfeeding, for children and people with kidney disease.
+Usually, amalgam (‘silver’) or tooth-coloured fillings are used.
+Today’s amalgam fillings are long-lasting, cheap and safe for most people.
+Talk to your oral health professional to decide which type of filling is best for you.

-When filling a tooth that has decay, a dentist or other oral health (dental) professional uses a drill and other instruments to remove the decay.
-The hole is cleaned and dried, and then sealed with a filling material.
+When you receive a filling, first a drill and other tools are used to remove the decay.
+The hole is cleaned and dried, and then filled with a filling material.

 - dental amalgam fillings (also known as ‘silver’ fillings)

 Tooth-coloured fillings have been used in front teeth for cosmetic reasons for many years.
-Recent improvements have made tooth-coloured fillings more affordable, and they are often used as an alternative to dental amalgam.
+Recent improvements have made tooth-coloured fillings more affordable and they are often used as an alternative to dental amalgam.
 However, tooth-coloured fillings may not always be suitable.
-For example, the filling material may not be the best choice for a large filling in a back tooth.
+For example, this filling material may not be the best choice for a large filling in a back tooth.

 Mercury in dental amalgam

-Some people are concerned about the use of dental amalgam because it contains mercury.
-While high levels of mercury are harmful to human health, the level of ‘free’ mercury (mercury that could get into the body) in set amalgam fillings is so small that it is not enough to have any effect on health.
+Some people are worried about the use of dental amalgam because it contains mercury.
+While high levels of mercury are harmful to human health, the level of ‘free’ mercury (mercury that could get into the body) in set amalgam fillings is so tiny that it has no effect on health.

-Repeated international reviews of the scientific evidence have been unable to link the use of dental amalgam directly with ill health.
-The current advice from the National Health and Medical Research Council (AHMRC) in Australia is that, for most people, these very low levels of mercury exposure will not affect their general health.
-There is also no clinical evidence to support any connection between amalgam fillings and cancer.
+International reviews of scientific evidence have not linked the use of dental amalgam directly with poor health.
+The current advice from the National Health and Medical Research Council of Australia is that, for most people, this very low level of mercury exposure will not affect their general health.
+There is also no evidence to support any connection between amalgam fillings and cancer.

-Some European countries, such as Sweden, have been trying to phase out the use of amalgam dental fillings for environmental reasons.
-Although mercury occurs naturally in the environment, incorrect disposal of materials like dental amalgam can add to mercury levels in the environment that build up in the food chain.
+Some countries have been trying to phase out the use of amalgam fillings for environmental reasons.
+Although mercury occurs naturally in the environment, incorrect disposal of dental amalgam can add to mercury levels in the environment that build up in the food chain.

 Where to get help